 I’m always looking for a delicious go-to weeknight salad that can be served either as a main dish or a whole meal.
-And this French Lentil Spinach Salad is definitely one of those!
-Featuring my favorite crispy pan seared salmon, a simple toasted cumin vinaigrette, and dried cranberries for some chewy sweetness, this lentil salad is hearty, full of flavor and healthy.
+And this French Lentil Salad is definitely one of those!
+Featuring my favorite crispy pan seared salmon, spinach, a simple toasted cumin vinaigrette, and dried cranberries for some chewy sweetness, this salmon spinach lentil salad is hearty, full of flavor and healthy.

 Lentils are a staple in my kitchen, and for more reasons than one.
 A plant-based superfood, lentils are loaded with protein, fiber and iron, making them a great staple for all kitchens, but especially a vegetarian one.
 They’re quick cooking, inexpensive, and totally versatile.